 Expectations – Allows users to set the calculation expectation for each population of the measure.

 Actions – Allows users to save or cancel a patient record.

+Compare View – Allows the user to show a comparison of how the patient was calculated after the most recent measure upload with how it is calculated currently (as the patient is being edited).
+See section 6.2.